tomglynch/colourise/readme.md

      - Press `y` to accept the new colors
      - Press `n` to keep existing/no colors
      - Press `r` to generate a different color suggestion
+     - Press `s` to select a color from a numbered list of all available colors
 3. After all workspaces, option to reset colors for any workspace

 ## Development